Thick, hearty mushroom soup from Herzegovina. A nice vegetarian option from the Balkans. Serve with red wine and toasted garlic bread.

 This summer I discovered another favorite at a book fair.
 Loosely translated it's called All Over Ex-Yu With A Fork by Mika Dajmak (bibliography below).
 If you can get your hands on this book, do it now as the print ran for 1,000 copies only.
 It's a thorough review of local favorites for every region in the area, accompanied by a rather sweet, nostalgic commentary.
 I'm not crazy about the photographs, but the cookbook itself is a treasure chest of tried and tested recipes loved across the region.
 Unfortunately this one doesn't seem to have been translated either.
 So I went ahead and translated (and slightly adapted) a recipe from the book, along with the beginning of the chapter, introducing the region the recipe is from.

 A note: this soup is hard to categorize.
-It’s both thick due to many ingredients, but not creamy.
+It's both thick due to many ingredients, but not creamy.
 If you combine it with toasted garlic bread and some red wine it may be enough for a meal.
-Although, some may want an additional snack or another course with it.

 Over the bridge,